 WAGE: Work, labour and greening the economy

-The WAGE project seeks to examine how oil workers in Norway, Nigeria and Canada assess their own role in a green transformation.
+The WAGE project seeks to examine how oil workers in Norway, Nigeria, US and Canada assess their own role in a green transformation.

 Photo illustration: Colorbox